Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Related Work

 \subsection{Generative Models and Anonymity}

-Regarding anonymization for generative models, many approaches exist which incorporate the differential privacy framework into the GAN framework \cite{jordon2018pate,xie2018differentially,xu2019ganobfuscator}.
-Contrary to these approaches, we focus on "hiding" certain data features.
+Many anonymization approaches for generative models exist which incorporate the DP framework into the GAN framework \shortcite{jordon2018pate,xie2018differentially,xu2019ganobfuscator}.
+Contrary to these approaches, we focus on ``hiding'' certain data features.
 We achieve this by learning to avoid representations that leak these features, based on the output of an approximator of the true conditional.
 Thus, the proposed approach is data dependent and not a universal method incorporated in a mechanism.
-Other approaches manipulate the GAN framework in order to generate anonymized data (mainly images) for medical or general purposes \cite{shin2018medical,hukkelaas2019deepprivacy}.
-Several approaches \cite{bae2019anomigan,feutry2018learning} utilize data-centric anonymization strategies similar to ours in order to hide sensitive information from potential adversaries.
-However, both of these aforementioned works modify or encode existing datapoints with the use of adversarial frameworks.
+Other approaches manipulate the GAN framework in order to generate anonymized data (mainly images) for medical or general purposes \shortcite{shin2018medical,hukkelaas2019deepprivacy}.
+Several approaches \shortcite{bae2019anomigan,feutry2018learning,kairouz2019censored} utilize data-centric anonymization strategies similar to ours in order to hide sensitive information from potential adversaries.
+However, these aforementioned works modify or encode existing datapoints with the use of adversarial frameworks.
 In contrast, we generate stimuli without directly accessing the real data.
 An interesting observation is that the vast majority of recent works utilizes modifications of the GAN framework to achieve their respective goals.
 The GAN framework is a natural choice in cases where data realism is important.
 As we do not have such a requirement we are interested in exploring an alternative approach.
+However, it is also important to mention that generating unrealistic data in this context is not the final objective.
+Instead, we hypothesize that by not being bound to generating realistic data, we have more freedom to explore different, potentially promising solutions.